 NSOs may leverage their ‘national strategies for the development of statistics’ to anchor digitalisation strategies.
 Specifically, coherent activities within the following four dimensions could result in solid drivers of digital transformation in NSOs.

-- Committed leadership and senior management with a user-driven and user-centric approach, which is resolute to build long-term learning and development strategy for NSO staff, could be immensely helpful in the journey from digitisation to the digital transformation of NSOs.
+- Committed leadership and senior management with a user-driven and user-centric approach, which is resolute to building long-term learning and development strategy for NSO staff, could be immensely helpful in the journey from digitisation to the digital transformation of NSOs.

 - Updated organisational design, including processes, is integral to this journey.
 Integrating agility in organisational structure could offer valuable opportunities.
-For example, a game-changer could be embedded flexibility for experimentation and iteration with digital tools.
+For example, a game-changer could be flexibility for experimentation and iteration with digital tools.
 Also, re-engineered statistical processes enabled by digital means could bring long-lasting changes.

 - Systemic coherence with national digital and data strategies is vital for NSO digitalisation plans.
 Therefore, it is crucial to be aware of overarching legal and regulatory frameworks.